-From an attribution perspective, stock selection was mixed across financials, industrials and resources.
-Within resources, overweight positions in gold shares attributed the most to performance, whilst an underweight in PGM shares detracted from performance.
-An overweight position in Sasol again detracted from performance.
+From an attribution perspective, stock selection was good across financials, industrials and resources.
+Overweight positions in Prosus, several commodity shares, global diversified companies and selected financials attributed the most to performance, whilst an underweight position in Tiger Brands and an overweight position in gold detracted the most from performance.